HL7/davinci-epdx/temp/pages/_includes/HandlingDataProvenance.md

 #### Clinical Information with Provenance

-The Health Plan **SHOULD** store the Provenance information and maintain the correlation or links to the records the Provenance Record is documenting.
+The Health Plan **SHALL** accept and maintain Provenance information associated with information received from contributing entities.
-The Health Plan **SHOULD** update the Provenance record to add information covering the identity of the health plan and the action taken to become the custodian of the data.
+The Health Plan **SHALL** add Provenance record(s) as necessary to document relevant actions taken as the current custodian of the information.
-The updated Provenance record **SHOULD** be passed on to any downstream entity requesting the associated records.
+Provenance information **SHALL** be available for any information requested by an external entity as part of exchanges conformant to this implementation guide.

+This guide shall define extensions to the provenance value sets as required to document the provenance of the information exchange.

 #### Clinical Information without Provenance

 The Health Plan **SHOULD** create a Provenance Record documenting the source of the records, the identity of the health plan and the action taken to become the custodian of the data.

-The updated Provenance record **SHOULD** be passed on to any downstream entity requesting the associated records.
+The updated Provenance record **SHOULD** be passed on to any downstream entity that requests Provenance information for the records they request.

 #### FHIR Resource from prior Health Plan

 The Health Plan **SHOULD** store the Provenance information and maintain the correlation or links to the records the Provenance Record is documenting.

-The Health Plan **SHOULD** update the Provenance record to add information covering the identity of the health plan and the action taken to become the custodian of the data.
+The Health Plan **SHOULD** update the Provenance records to add information covering the identity of the health plan and the action taken to become the custodian of the data.

 The updated Provenance record **SHOULD** be passed on to any downstream entity requesting the associated records.

 #### Claim Information from Provider

 The Health Plan **SHOULD** create a Provenance Record documenting the source of the records, the identity of the health plan and the action taken to transform the data to FHIR Clinical Resources.

 The updated Provenance record **SHOULD** be passed on to any downstream entity requesting the associated records.

 ### Example Provenance Record